git-datadoctor/Bug-Bounty-Checklist/README.md

 ---

 This checklist should help you stay structured and **efficient** in your bug bounty hunting.
-Do you want me to tailor it further for your **Certinia bug bounty** focus? 🚀
+Do you want me to tailor it further for your **bug bounty** focus? 🚀